hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 - To test, run `npx hardhat test` (and `npx hardhat test [filename] to run a specific test`)
 - To compile, run `npx hardhat compile`
+- To deploy to a given network (e.g. localhost), run `npx hardhat deploy --network localhost`
+- To run a test network, run `npx hardhat node --show-accounts`
 - To see all commands, run `npx hardhat`

-## Deploying Net Emissions Token Network contract to Goerli
+## Deploying contracts to a public testnet

-If you'd like to deploy the contract to the Goerli testnet for yourself, go to [Infura.io](https://infura.io/) to set up an account to connect to the network via the scripts, and start a project under the "Ethereum" tab.
+If you'd like to deploy the contract (e.g. the Goerli testnet) for yourself, you will need a network URL and account to deploy with.

+To connect to a common Ethereum testnet like Goerli, set up a developer account on [Infura.io](https://infura.io/) and create a free project under the Ethereum tab.
 You will need the project ID.

-Next, connect your Metamask wallet to the Goerli Test Network and create an account on it.
-This will be used as the account for deploying your contract.
-Copy the private key for the new account.
-Go to a [Goerli faucet](https://faucet.goerli.mudit.blog) to get some test ETH for your account
+Next, create an account on MetaMask and connect to Goerli under the networks tab.
+This account will be used to deploy the contract -- so it needs to be loaded with free testnet ETH from a [Goerli faucet](https://faucet.goerli.mudit.blog) by copy and pasting your public key and waiting for the ETH to arrive to your wallet.

 Now follow these steps to deploy the contract to the Goerli testnet and update references to the address: